-Fluid flywheel or fluid coupling
+Fluid flywheel or Fluid coupling

-Construction of flywheel
+Construction of Fluid Flywheel

 The fluid flywheel details can be seen in the picture.
 It consists of two half dough nut shaped shells equipped with interior fins.
 The fins radiate from the hub, and thereby form radial passages.
 The areas of these passages, perpendicular to their centre line, are kept constant by a suitable design.
 Since the circumferential width of the opening close to the hub is less than that at the periphery, the radial size of the opening, close to the hub is made greater than that at the periphery.